The problem with complex project tracking

 Here’s an everyday example: You could catalogue all the groceries you have in the house, every ingredient you’ll use when cooking, all the spices, flour, etc precisely, and then plan every meal precisely so that when it’s time to grocery shop, you have a list of exactly what you need…But how accurate were you?
 Was there a real benefit to spending all the time cataloging and tracking?
 What if you want to try something new that you don’t have a documented process for?
 What if you made a mistake somewhere?
 You sure feel like you’re in control, but you’re spending a lot of time and energy trying to serve the process instead of enjoying making a nice meal.

 Here’s some other thoughts about what happens when you try and set up a ‘precise’ system:

 - Time spent making job templates for everyone to follow

 - Go to everyone.
-Ask for workflows.
+Ask how they do their job so you can document.
 Get really bad estimations because every project is different.
 Spend a bunch of time building out these workflow charts with timelines for each step.
 Watch it fall apart the first time you use it.

 - Manpower to manage systems vs doing the work

 - Instead of having people just focused on your business’s work, you have people trying to manage the system.
 Isn’t that why you’re using an app, to automate and simplify?